 A few years ago I was researching information concerning asbestos as I believed that I may have worked with it as a teenager.
 35+ years later, and I can still hear my dad’s voice saying to me “ What the Eck are you working there for?
 You’ll end up with lung cancer, if that stuff gets on your lungs”.
-I had only just only just 16, fresh out of school, and didn’t have a clue what he was talking about.
+I had only just turned 16, fresh out of secondary school, and didn’t have a clue what he was talking about.

 The company was in Armley, in Leeds.
 They produced industrial gloves, i.e. for firemen and other industries where protective work clothing was required.
 For decades – although what my dad had said to me was etched on my sub-conscious memory, I had never worried about it and knew very little about the dangers of asbestos.

-After putting all the relevant asbestos key words in Google – I came across Debbie Brewer’s blog and read her story; that she had developed mesothelioma, that was caused by inhaling asbestos dust on her father’s overalls as a little girl.
-I contact Debbie through Facebook and she was very open to chat to me.
+After putting all the relevant asbestos key words in Google – I came across Debbie Brewer’s blog and read her story; that she had developed mesothelioma, and that it was caused by inhaling asbestos dust on her father’s overalls as a little girl.
+I contacted Debbie through Facebook and she was very open to chat to me.
 I told her about my concerns about my possible contact with asbestos, and she was very supportive.

 Despite her ongoing battle with mesothelioma, she even cared about other people’s more trivial day-to-day problems.
 I.e. On one occasion I posted (what was considered a minor problem compared to what Debbie was facing) on my Facebook page, and she in boxed me asking me if I was OK.
 That’s the sort of person Debbie was, and I didn’t just see her as this asbestos ambassador and campaigner, but this wonderful kind-hearted, generous, and self-sacrificing lady.